Swirrl/grafter-docs/_getting-started/030-understanding-pipes.md

 ### Derive a new column with derive-column

-Next lets use Grafter's `derive-column` to derive a new URI for each person in the source data by concatenating a URI prefix with each persons name.
+Next let's use Grafter's `derive-column` to derive a new URI for each person in the source data by concatenating a URI prefix with each persons name.